theksbd/theksbd/README.md

 - 👋 Hi, I’m @theksbd
-- 👀 I’m interested in Football and Some Internet Technology Things
+- 👀 I’m interested in football and some internet technology things.
 - 🌱 I’m currently learning Computer Science at Ho Chi Minh City University of Technology, Viet Nam
-- 💞️ I’m looking to collaborate to anyone who wants to connect with me :))
+- 💞️ I’m looking forward to collaborating with anyone who wants to work with me :))
-- 📫 How to reach me: Contact me through any media you likes:
+- 📫 How to reach me: Contact me through any medium you likes:
                       - Facebook: https://www.facebook.com/kids.the.5/
                       - Email: theksbd@gmail.com  or hoang.do19092001@gmail.com
                       - Linkedln: https://www.linkedin.com/in/ho%C3%A0ng-%C4%91%E1%BB%97-thi%E1%BB%87n-4b77b8228/